atc1441/ESP32_nRF52_SWD/README.md

 - nRF **SWDIO** to ESP32 **GPIO D19**
 - nRF **GND** to ESP32 **GND** to **NFet Mosfet GND**

  Then power the nRF52 as needed

 To bypass the Readout protection (APPROTECT) of an nRF52 connect all of the above and the following:
 - nRF 3.3V Power **VDD** to ESP32 **GPIO D22**
 - **NFet Mosfet** to ESP32 **GPIO D5** (as shown)
 - **NFet Mosfet Gate** to nRF **DEC1** (as shown)

+ Then power the nRF52 as needed

 This repo is explained and demonstrated in these videos (click to watch):